Loading blog...

 | Business-document validation | The document data supports a decision | Extraction, data consistency, cross-document checks, business rules, exception review | Safer approvals and reporting |

-For example, a passport image can be readable while still being altered.
+OCR belongs in both lanes, but OCR only reads the file.
+It does not prove that the data is complete, consistent, authorised, or tied to the right supporting evidence.
+A passport image can be readable while still being altered.
 A bank statement can look authentic while conflicting with declared income, and an invoice can contain valid fields while failing to match the purchase order or goods receipt.

 Document AI that Eliminates Manual Processing and Compliance Gaps